Books-Open/take-home-challenge/README.md

 -   **Problem-Solving**: Approach to handling requirements and constraints.
 -   **Code Quality**: Clean, readable, and maintainable code.
 -   **Performance**: Efficient API and front-end performance.
--   **Communication**: Clarity and completeness of the README file and optional video walkthrough.

 ## Getting Started
 ### Prerequisites